 So, if you love cannabis but have to use federal housing, is there anything you can do?
 Hemp-derived CBD might be a safer option.
 The cannabis plant is dioecious, which means it is bred as either only male or only female.
 The female plant is what produces THC rich buds that can be smoked or turned into concentrates and edibles.
 The male plant is often referred to as “hemp,” and it contains almost no THC or won’t get you high.
 Hemp is also what can be used to make everything from clothing to concrete.

-And while it has almost no THC, it does contain CBDs, which have been shown to provide people with similar benefits to THC but without the psychoactive effects.
+And while it has almost no THC, it does contain CBD, which is said to provide people with similar benefits to THC but without the psychoactive effects.
 Many drug tests will not come up positive for cannabis if you’re using hemp-derived CBD.
-CBD laws are confusing, but the substance is not technically legal.
-A 2014 bill said that if a grower follows specific rules, they can grow hemp legally.
-Some people believe this means CBD is legal to buy as long as it has less than .3 percent THC, but it’s not universally agreed upon.
-The laws are confusing and blurry, but it seems like it’s not legal to have CBD products in federal housing.
+CBD laws are confusing, but the substance is not technically legal in all forms.
+The Farm Bill legalized industrial hemp and CBD products, but did not legalize CBD edibles.
+The laws are confusing and blurry, but it seems like it might not be legal to have CBD products at home, but it might be soon.

 Until cannabis is fully legal in the United States, people who get benefits from cannabis should continue to be loud and proud about it if they are able to.
 Those who can use cannabis freely should remember that not everyone gets to take advantage of new cannabis laws, so it’s important to keep speaking out and taking action against cannabis prohibition.